-The changes have been put in place by the Government with the stated aim of trying to reduce the number and cost to the insurance industry (and thereby the motoring public) of soft tissue injury claims.
+Based on the best lawyers from Plymouth based injury law firm, the changes have been put in place by the Government with the stated aim of trying to reduce the number and cost to the insurance industry (and thereby the motoring public) of soft tissue injury claims.
 Not surprisingly, this is commonly known as the Whiplash Reforms.

 The amount of compensation you can claim for a soft tissue injury to the neck, shoulder or back (collectively known as a ‘whiplash claim’) is limited.
 Below is a table of the tariffs that will be applied to all such whiplash injuries, from which it is apparent that in virtually all brackets, the amount of compensation is vastly reduced.

 For the most common claims, those of around 6-9 months duration, the compensation has been reduced to less than a third of what one would commonly receive under the pre whiplash reform rules.
 A drop of about 70%: these tariffs are fixed and non-negotiable.